If you have not read the previous chapter you may want to read that one first. Click the button below to be taken to the previous chapter.

 “You are not leaving.
 I don’t trust you Cortez.”
 Junko says.

-“Fine you two, go find kindling and a cable for anything.
+“Fine you two, go find kindling and a cable for anything, as long as it is for an electronic.
 I can rig it up with that.”
 Cortez says resting his back against the concrete wall.
 “You got a half an hour before I do it myself.”

 Blood streams down the corners of the tunnel.
-Apricot shuffles her feet to avoid a puddle of blood greeting the entrance to Genova’s lair.
+Apricot shuffles her feet to avoid a puddle of blood greeting the entrance to Genova’s “lair”.
 Her stomach turns as the heavy smell of iron fills the air.
 Torn flesh is strung around the room.
 Cortez shields Apricot with his body as he walks into the dark corridor.
-A small stream of light from a sewer grate streams down.
+The only light in the dim-lit room shines down from a small sewer grate.
 In the shadows a set of red glowing eyes look back.
 “Your brave to return Cortez and you brought an offering.” the low growl echoes throughout the empty concrete walls.

 “Something like that.”
 Cortez says as he walks.
 His body jerking against each step.
 “I want my father’s file back.”